soumik1987/asset_data/README.md

 1. Add more test cases
 2. Add configs for env variables
-3. move urls to env file
-4. Handle more errors and wrap it up with error messages
+3. Handle more errors and wrap it up with error messages
-5. "date_data" has to be changed to "timestamp"
-6. Extensive logging has to be added.
+4. Extensive logging has to be added.
 Need to create a custom logger
-7. caching to be implemneted to enhance performance